rertyy/cs2109s-finals/README.md

-Machine Learning project as part of CS2109S.
+Machine Learning classification project on an unseen, highly imbalanced dataset as part of CS2109S finals.

 See `scratchpad.ipynb` for the code